Fire-Head/MHNoDRM/README.md

 Please note that this plugin does not affect Steam copy protection in any way, and won't let you run Manhunt without Steam client installed with a legally purchased copy of the game on your account.

-Learn more about Manhunt anti-piarcy measures from [Vadim M. video](https://www.youtube.com/).
+Learn more about Manhunt anti-piracy measures from [Vadim M. video](https://www.youtube.com/).

 # Instruction